AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:attribute:: resolve

    A dict like object representing the list of packages in the resolved environment.
-Each item is a :ref:`Package <package attributes>` object, keyed by the package name.
+Each item is a :ref:`Package <package-attributes>` object, keyed by the package name.

    Packages can be accessed using attributes (ie ``resolve.maya``).